 "The Internet of medical things" .. bringing the benefits of serialized identification systems to translational medicine and research.
 MIT News Office 2014

 Stephen Miles is a Research Affiliate at the Auto-ID Labs and the Center for Biomedical Innovation at MIT and a Principal Consultant in Auto-ID Serialization, Track and Trace, ePedigree and HL7 FHIR eHR and Big Data strategies for Meaningful Use.
-Committed to improving communications across medical specialties, organizational and geographic boundaries.
+Committed to improving communications across professional specialties and subspecialties, organizational and geographic boundaries.

 - Program Management

 - Go-to-market Strategy